How do I apply?

 Where do PRIME students find jobs upon graduation?

 A main goal of the program is to prepare students to move into a technology startup environment.
 That said, the career opportunities are many.
 In addition to starting their own companies, PRIME graduates have secured positions in consulting, investment banking, also with health/medical companies, information technology, traditional engineering companies and with small technology firms.
-For a list of companies that have employed our graduates, please visit Careers of PRIME Alumni.
+For a list of companies that have employed our graduates, please visit the Alumni Spotlight or Careers of PRIME Alumni

 What resources are available to help PRIME graduates find employment?